drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - User management: <br>Administrators can manage user accounts for students, staff and other users via the user management tool.
 To make sure that users only have access to the functions and information they required, the system offers capabilities like account creation, modification and deletion as well as role-based access control.

-- Security: <br>The security element guarantees the safety of the system and safeguards the private data of the students.
-For data transmission and storage, the system employs secure encryption techniques and features like access control and two-factor authentication should be available to guard against unauthorised access.
-To log in the system, the students have to enter their UTM id and the password set.
-Same concept will be implemeted for the KTDI staff or hostel admistrators.
+- Security: <br>To log in the system, the students have to enter their UTM id and the password set.
+Same concept will be implemeted for the KTDI staff, fellows and KTDI administrators.

 - Reporting and analytics: <br>Administrators will be allowed to monitor and analyze the occupancy rates, revenue and maintenance issues of the accommodation system.
 Reports from the system should include occupancy rates based on the study programme or room type, revenue by time period and building or room-specific maintenance issues.